 OK, so speaking of revenue, recall that when I was checking out physicians, I looked at the value of their houses to determine whether they were more interested in making money and hanging out at the club than treating patients.
 I also studied the post about loans at OnQFinancial.com.
 I decided to do the same for my periodontist, who is a dick.
 It was no surprise that his house is valued right around a cool million.
 My guess is that he missed my appointments to plan the new north wing or something.
 All big houses should have names.
 Let’s call this one Chateau le Dicque.

 Let’s contrast my periodontist, who is a money-grubbing dick, with my G.P. dentist, who is a nice guy.
 My G.P. dentist’s people tell me that if the dentist is not there, they never charge for his services.
 “That wouldn’t be ethical!” said the hygienist.
 Out of the mouths of babes—and she is a babe.
 The last time decided to try Delaney Park Dental, I went to see the dentist on short notice because a tooth was bothering me, not only did his staff accommodate me with a timely appointment, but also the doc spent a fair amount of time with me discussing the situation and telling me that it would probably resolve on its own—which it did.
 And when I was done, I went to the front desk and asked how much I owed.
 I almost wasn’t surprised that the answer was, “Nothing at all this time.”
 Where do you get something for nothing these days in the allied health care industries?
 At my dentist’s office and damn few other places.
 That’s because my G.P. dentist is a nice guy.
+Click site, make an appointment and see yourself.
 He is fair, he is competent, and he is a nice guy.
 What more could I ask?

 So, it was no surprise that upon checking my dentist’s property value, I found he was living relatively modestly, in a house worth about $380,000.
 I also found that he had substantial other real estate investments in the area, including his office building, that came to a couple of million bucks.
 Good for him.
 Why?
 Because he’s a nice guy.